Vedat-Esendag/Medical_Adherence/docs/06_DEMO_GUIDE.md

 **Troubleshooting:** If notification doesn't arrive:
 - Check internet connection
-- Verify local FCM server is running (if using emulators)
+- Verify local FCM server is running (cd local-fcm-server && npm start)
 - Mention: "In production, this would use Cloud Functions for guaranteed delivery"

 ### Caregiver Experience Summary (10 seconds)